mrbrightsides/zenith/README.md

 ---

-*Engineered for the Gemini Live Agent Challenge and Auth0* *Engineered by mrbrightsides*
+*Engineered for the Gemini Live Agent Challenge 2026*
+*Engineered by mrbrightsides*